 The above analysis then offers as example of the anti-narrative mode the verses (Par.
-12.10-21) that de-scribe” the joyous dance of the second circle of wise men, which now appears.
+12.10-21) that de-scribe” the joyous dance of the second circle of wise men, which now appears:

 The lead soul of the second circle begins to speak in verse 31 and explains that the previous eulogy of St. Francis calls for a corresponding celebration of St. Dominic.
 He therefore eulogizes the life of Saint Dominic, the founder of the Dominican order.
 The speaker will turn out to be Saint Bonaventure, a great Franciscan mystic known as the Dottore Serafico.
 So, following the chiasmic structure already seen in the preceding canto, where the great Dominican Saint Thomas praises Saint Francis and denounces Dominican corruption, here a great Franciscan praises Saint Dominic and then concludes by denouncing Franciscan corruption.

 The vita of St. Dominic in Paradiso 12 is a precise rhetorical counterpart to the vita of St. Francis in Paradiso 11.
-As the chart found at the end of this Introduction shows, the two eulogies are constructed according to a rigorous system of compensatory rhetoric, as shown in the rhetorical breakdown included below.
+The two eulogies are constructed according to a rigorous system of compensatory rhetoric, as shown in the rhetorical breakdown included below.

 The life of St. Dominic, although recounted in less linear and more metaphoric fashion than the life of St. Francis, nonetheless captures his historical importance as a warrior for the church and as a great scholar, who accomplished his studies in record time: “in picciol tempo gran dottor si feo” (Par.
 12.85).
-Picking up the theme of the “insensata cura de’ mortali”—the senseless pursuit of careers like law and medicine and politics—from the beginning of Paradiso 11, Dominic is said to have turned from “the world”, “lo mondo” (82), and from law and medicine (professions exemplified by “Ostiense” and “Taddeo” in verse 83), to become a scholar.
+Picking up the theme of the “insensata cura de’ mortali” — the senseless pursuit of careers like law and medicine and politics — from the beginning of Paradiso 11, Dominic is said to have turned from “the world”, “lo mondo” (82), and from law and medicine (professions exemplified by “Ostiense” and “Taddeo” in Par.
+12.83), to become a scholar.
 So armed, he began to oversee God’s vineyard: